ExpediaGroup/lodging-connectivity-java-sdk/DEVELOPMENT.md

 If Gradle fails to detect your JDK installation, try either:

-Option 1: Add this line to your `gradle.properties`:
+Option 1: Add this line to the root `gradle.properties`:

 ```properties
 org.gradle.java.installations.fromEnv=true